 These courses prepare tourist guides and those in the tourist agency, hotel and restaurant fields.

-These courses for those with cultural or professional interests in the arts.
+These courses for those with cultural or professional interests in the Arts.
 They include sessions with professors of Bologna University.

 These courses are for students and others specifically interested in Italian literature and its history.
 They include sessions with critics and writers.

-This course is aimed at architects interested in history of architecture, in problems of restoration work and latest developments in Italian architecture.
+These courses are aimed at architects interested in history of architecture, in problems of restoration work and latest developments in Italian architecture.
 They include guided tours with a history expert in Italian architecture.

-Courses for doctors and medical students include sessions with doctors and visits to health centres.
+These courses for doctors and medical students include sessions with doctors and visits to health centres.
 Bologna boasts both Italy’s best medical teaching and its best health services.